Common Knee Injuries in Sports

 5. Knee Bursitis

-Knee Bursitis is the inflammation of the bursa, a small, fluid-filled sac that protects the knee joint.
-There are three major bursae surrounding the knee joint, all of which protect the knee and reduce friction between tissues in the body.
+Knee bursitis is inflammation of the bursa, a small, fluid-filled sac that protects the knee joint.
+Three major bursae surround the knee joint, all protecting the knee and reducing friction between tissues in the body.

-Knee bursitis most commonly affects the prepatellar bursa, which is located over the kneecap.
-Bursitis can occur in athletes if the bursa fills with blood due to injury or overuse.
+Knee bursitis most commonly affects the prepatellar bursa, located over the kneecap.
+It can occur in athletes if the bursa fills with blood due to injury or overuse.

 • Mild to moderate pain in the knee